 | ||Identifying the emotions and needs of people around us.
 When someone presents me with a challenge, I prefer to wonder, "What is her unfulfilled need?" rather than, "Geez what is wrong with this person?" || || ||Expressing disagreement in a compassionate way that fosters deeper connection and respect.
 Wikipedia definition. |

-Examples of NVC in Use
+Examples of NVC in use created by Scott

-Facilitating communication workgroups since 2006, I'm seeing how thought influences words influences thought; a powerful virtuous circle that will increase your sense of courage, inner strength, and peace.
+Leading communication workgroups since 2006, I'm seeing how thought influences words influences thought; a powerful virtuous circle that will increase your sense of courage, inner strength, and peace.
 For example, if you even just practice leaving out words/phrases that serve moral judgment, eventually, it seeps into your way of thinking and you become less morally judgmental!
 At least in test mice.

 Seriously: Putting NVC into practice in your life, you will begin to find yourself listening to people on an entirely different level.
 It will become automatic to more often really hear what people are saying [actually the values/needs underneath their words] to the point where there is no little voice in your head giving a constant commentary or thinking about what you are going to say.
 You will find yourself more often feeling like you can read minds, often knowing what people are going to say before they say it.
 Your connections with people will go deeper, with more trust, understanding, and respect. virtuous circle that will increase your sense of courage, inner strength, and peace.
 For example, if you even just practice leaving out words/phrases that serve moral judgment, eventually, it seeps into your way of thinking and you become less judgmental!
 At least in test mice.